linnykoleh/Spring/Notes.md

 - The `DispatcherServlet` delegates to a `ViewResolver` to obtain View implementation based on view name.

 - ![alt text](images/handout/Screenshot_59.png "Screenshot_59.png")

+- When rendering a view, information to display is taken from the model.
+For example, if the current view in the application is to display customer information then the view may refer to keys such as `customerFirstName`, `customerLastName`, `customerStreet`, `customerCity `etc.
+ Values are retrieved from the model by requesting a value for a certain key.
+ The model is passed as a parameter to the view when the dispatcher servlet asks the selected view to render itself as part of processing a request.
+ The dispatcher servlet obtains an instance of `ModelAndView` as a result of invoking the handle method on a HandlerAdapter when processing a request.

 ```xml
 <bean class="org.springframework.web.servlet.view.InternalResourceViewResolver">